ambientlight/amplify-cli-action/README.md

 ### delete_env
 **required parameters**: `amplify_env, delete_lock`

 Undeploys cloudformation stack(removes all resources) for a selected amplify environment.
-To prevent accidental deletion, you are required to explicitly set `delete_lock` input parameter with `false`.
+To prevent accidental deletion, you are required to explicitly set [delete_lock](#delete_lock) input parameter with `false`.
 For the same reason, this step will fail if you try running it on the enivonment with name containing `prod/release/master`.

-**Note #0**: results in leftover amplify environment S3 bucket since `amplify env delete` won't remove this S3 bucket. (this will not affect repeated population of the environment with the same name as new population will create an S3 bucket with different name)
+**Note #0**: results in leftover amplify environment S3 bucket since `amplify env delete` won't remove this S3 bucket. (this will not affect repeated population of the environment with the same name as new population will create S3 bucket with different name)
 **Note #1**: repeated population of environment with the same name **WILL FAIL** with `resource already exists` exception if you repeatedly populate the environment that you have undeployed previously **WHEN** you are using storage category in your project and its CF `AWS::S3::Bucket` resource has **Retain** `DeletionPolicy`, since `delete_env` step won't remove such S3 bucket.
 **Note #2**: may take significant time if you are utilizing `AWS CloudFront` in your hosting category.